Skip to Content

 What is pork "collar"?

-Your butcher should be able to chop you some up if you ask, failing that pork shoulder works just as well.
+Your butcher should be able to chop some up if you ask; failing that, pork shoulder works well too.

 If you are visiting my site from the US, you could use Boston butt!